 Vascular and Interventional Imaging

 Interventional Radiology, or IR, is a subspecialty of Radiology that uses imaging modalities to diagnose and treat a variety of conditions.
 The University of Missouri Division of Vascular and Interventional Radiology provides comprehensive minimally invasive services for the treatment of vascular, oncologic, hepatobiliary, urologic, and pulmonary diseases.
 We work closely with other specialties to provide the best multidisciplinary clinical care possible for central Missouri.
-The division provides interventional radiology services for University Hospital, Ellis Fischel Cancer Center, Woman’s and Children’s Hospital, and Truman VA Hospital.
-In June 2020, we will be opening the only combined hybrid CT/Angiography suite in mid Missouri.
-Staff consists of four fellowship trained Interventional Radiologists.
+The division provides interventional radiology services for University Hospital, Ellis Fischel Cancer Center, Woman’s Hospital and Children’s Hospital, and Truman VA Hospital.
+In June 2020, we opened the only combined hybrid CT/Angiography suite in mid Missouri.
+Staff consists of fellowship trained Interventional Radiologists.